therafal/blog-api-express/README.md

 ## Pre-requisites

 - Node.js v18
-- PostgerSQL (or any SQL database that is supported by Prisma)
+- PostgreSQL (or any SQL database that is supported by Prisma)

 ## Setting up the Backend